jdidion/imetric-api/README.md

 The IMETRIC API was originally based on MHCpredict: https://github.com/dmnfarrell/mhcpredict

+# A Note on FRED-2

+Recently, a similar API was published in Bioinformatics: https://github.com/FRED-2/Fred2.
+We will consider using FRED-2 as the backend for iMetric, and contributing any code from our API that might improve FRED-2.

 # Usage

 Generate MHC:peptide binding predictions for every available MHC allele in every supported database.